KimmyBeeW/Python-Intro/README.md

-Favorite projects from class.
-Code won't work on it's own.
-Check out other repos for working code.
+z_old contains favorite projects from class from the first time I took the class, so the code won't work on it's own.
+Updated code from when I ta'd does have working code.